 Darlene Basch, LCSW

 Darlene Basch, LCSW, is a body psychotherapist for people seeking to overcome daily anxiety, panic attacks and other life challenges.
 Her practice focuses on parents, children, teens, and families.
 Darlene’s transformation therapy techniques help clients open up and move forward with a new sense of well-grounded calm.
 She teaches powerful stabilizing techniques for use anywhere, anytime with immediate results.
 As lead trainer for Spielberg’s Shoah Foundation, she traveled worldwide training interviewers.
 Darlene also teaches workshops on parenting, post-traumatic stress, sexual abuse, relationships, stress management, spirituality, and meditation.
-Darlene previously served as the LA-CAMFT Networking Events Chair for 4 years.
+Darlene previously served as the LA-CAMFT Networking Events Chair for 4 years and Membership Chair.
 Website: www.transformationtherapy.com.

 Jonathan Flier, LMFT, creates emotionally safe, empathic connections with clients.
 He specializes in working with men, treating trauma, anxiety, high conflict and passionless couples.
 Jonathan guides individuals and couples to create strong bonds of intimacy for satisfying relationships.
 He helps clients recover from traumatic experiences utilizing somatic treatments such as EMDR and the Trauma Resiliency Model.
 For over 20 years Jonathan supervised interns.
 He also provides consultations to licensed MFT’s and LCSW’s.From 2008 to 2014, Jonathan served as President of LACAMFT and has remained on the Board of Directors.
 He’s currently on the Board of CAMFT.
 Website: www.JonathanFlier.com.